 To ensure the new facility was energy efficient, Southland engineered a system that uses a heat recovery loop, allowing the tower, which contains a commercial kitchen, a dining area, 120 patient rooms, and 14 state-of-the-art surgical suites, to be served by only four air handling units.
 Southland also installed three steam boilers (250HP) and two 700-ton chillers in the central utility plant to serve the tower.

-Due to Southland’s design expertise and implementation of BIM coordinated modeling and pre-fabrication the project was completed three months ahead of schedule and two million dollars under budget.
-St. Jude also obtained the kind of modern, efficient, and hi-tech facility that patients of the premier medical center have come to expect.
+St. Jude also obtained the kind of modern, efficient, and high-tech facility that patients of the premier medical center have come to expect.